Resistor52/forensic_automation/README.md

 4. Make a "SSH-Only" security group that allows only inbound SSH access from your IP address.
 5. Run the **setup_sift.sh** script to provision a SIFT Workstation and configure it.
 This will take some time because the SIFT Needs to be updated.
 6. Run the **make_example_volume.sh** script to create an interesting EBS Volume to forensicate.
+7. Execute the **create_queue.sh** script to make a queue to contain the volumes to process.
+(This only needs to be performed once per account.)
-7. Determine the VolumeId of the Target Volume by looking in the AWS Console (or by using the output from the previous step).
+8. Determine the VolumeId of the Target Volume by looking in the AWS Console (or by using the output from the previous step).
 Run the **add_volume_to_queue.sh** script to add the volume to be processed to the queue.
 Run the command as follows:
 ```
 add_volume_to_queue.sh VOLUME "Case-1234" "Sample-ABC1234"
 ```
 Where *VOLUME* is the VolumeId to be processed.

-8. Run the **collect_artifacts.sh** script to process the EBS volume.
+9. Run the **collect_artifacts.sh** script to process the EBS volume.
 This will take some time so monitor the progress of the script and examine the interim output in the Systems Manager Run Command "Command History."